nicklinnell/docker-rubocop/README.md

 $ make build
 ```

-This will alow you to make any chnages you want to the `Dockerfile` to make it suit you.
+This will allow you to make any changes you want to the `Dockerfile` to make it suit you.

 ## Uninstall
 Uninstall with: